5th Grade – Catching Up a Struggling Reader

 4. Vocabulary for 5th Graders

-5th graders need to know the meaning of these words from the Marzano list.
+5th graders need to know the meanings of these words from the Marzano list.

-And these words’ meaning is taken from WORDS TO KNOW BY GRADE LEVEL.
+And these words from WORDS TO KNOW BY GRADE LEVEL.
 Look for the grade 5 list.

 5. Are you looking for a tech option?